 You can enhance this luminescence by placing the REEs in a ligand cage that contains an antenna chromophore.
 One of the things the cage can do is provide a shielding effect against OH vibrations (in aqueous solutions).
 When you want the REE to luminesce, you hit the antenna and the antenna transfers to the REE.
 Much more efficient.
 (An example of the fun stuff that makes science so cool.)

 (See also The Luminescent Lanthanides Homepage, which used to be at the University of Amsterdam and has moved numerous times; thankfully, Dr Werts is keeping it alive.)

-For his work on Eu luminescence, Stephen Klink of the University of Twente - also in the Netherlands - received the Dutch Van Arkel award.
-The complex he was using in his research absorbs UV (340 nm) and produces red light.
+For his work on Eu luminescence, Stephen Klink of the University of Twente recently received the Dutch Van Arkel award.
+The complex he uses absorbs UV (340 nm) and produces red light.
 The knowledge gained during this Eu project was later used to build a similar Nd complex (excited by green light, luminesces in the near-IR).

 There are many candidates for the blue color.
 Suyver and Meijering suspect, however, that the designers of the euro notes were really inspired.
 So the blue color may be caused by (BaO)x.6Al2O3:Eu3+.